(C25.7) Malignant neoplasm: other parts of pancreas

 0

-Women receive the diagnosis effects of lightning
+Women receive the diagnosis malignant neoplasm: other parts of pancreas

 Died from this diagnosis.